prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 Given that our ML models have a mean accuracy score of 75%, we estimate that if a player has played less than two matches versus a particular opponent, the LR model may provide a better estimate of which strategy is preferable than his own limited match statistics against that player would imply.

 As a side note, I calculated the average EM factors here by averaging the EM factor from each individual match in a given matchup.
 However, in the classification metric used in the ML model, I'm actually considering the EM factor averaged across *all points* that have been played in the matchup.
 These two quantities are slightly different since there are a different number of points in each match.
-However, I verified that the two averages produce the same classification ('risky' vs 'safe') in over 90% of cases when considering the full history in a particular matchup, and thus their convergence rates are likely fairly similar as well.
-Convergence curves as a function of points played were more difficult to produce for technical reasons and were not pursured here.
+However, I verified that the two averages produce the same classification ('risky' vs 'safe') in over 90% of cases when considering the full history in a particular matchup, and thus their convergence rates are likely similar as well, although in the future, this point should be addressed.
+Convergence curves as a function of points played were more difficult to produce for technical reasons and were not pursued here.

-In reality, there are pros and cons to using point-averaged and match-averaged EM factors for classificaitons; however point averages were chosen in my approach.
+In reality, there are pros and cons to using point-averaged and match-averaged EM factors for classifications; however, point averages were chosen in my approach.

 # Replacing Monte Carlo Modeling: Using Machine Learning instead

-As noted above, the Monte Carlo classification is a fairly robust, but inconvenient, method to classify optimal serving strategy.
+As noted above, the Monte Carlo classification is a robust, but inconvenient, method to classify optimal serving strategy.
-I therfore tried to replace the MC classification with a Linear Regression ML model.
+I therefore tried to replace the MC classification with a Linear Regression ML model.

 I once again considered all top-30 active player matchups (P1 vs P2).
 For each matchup I calculated the following features